SunTalk/PBSS/README.md

 # PBSS
-Game Jam in two days with teamwork!
+Game Jam with teamwork in two!

 ## Unity Version
 2018.3.5f1